Turmeric (Curcuma Longa) is the most thoroughly researched plant on this planet!

 Recipe: mix 2 Tbsp chana flour (chickpea) +1 tsp turmeric powder + 3 tsps milk.
 Apply on face and lie down until mask dries, then wash off.
 Can also use as skin exfoliator before shower.

-- Skin-Cancer - Protects from and heals skin cancers.
+- Skin-Cancer – Helps protects from and help heal skin cancers.